typeplate/starter-kit/README.md

 ## Contributing

 In order to contribute you need the confidence to work with Gulp, the CLI and Ruby Gems.
+Our main work is done on the development branch and distributed on master.
 Your tasks in order are as follows:

 ```bash
 # Install Gulp dependencies